 Sargaalaya Arts and Crafts Village (Iringal)

-Located in Iringal (a pretty little village near Vadakara, renowned resistance of Kunjali Marakkar), Sargaalaya, the Kerala Arts and Crafts village is an initiative of the Department of Tourism, Government of Kerala.
+Located in Iringal (a pretty little village near Vadakara, renowned resistance of Kunjali Marakkar), Sargaalaya, the Kerala Arts and Crafts village, is an initiative of the Department of Tourism, Government of Kerala.
 Since they asked for a whopping Rs 100 for taking my camera in, I decided not to.
 Call me a scrooge, but I didn’t think it was worth it.
-Plus, as I later found out, they had ‘No photography’ board put up in most of the stalls.
-So, paying Rs 100 to take in your camera and not being able to click any pictures would have be plain stupid, don’t you think?
+Plus, as I later found out, they had a ‘No photography’ board put up in most of the stalls.
+So, paying Rs 100 to take in your camera and not being able to click any pictures would have been plain stupid, don’t you think?
 That apart, this is a place you must visit to see the traditional artisans in action and pick up some great quality souvenirs.
-Most of my love went to the bamboo crafts and the murals.
+Most of my love went to bamboo crafts and murals.

 After this stop, we drove through my favourite stretch of Mahe and Thalassery, stopping for a stroll through the Mahe riverside walkway.
 I know I haven’t even skimmed the surface of what could be experienced in North Kerala.
-To really get drenched in the culture, food and history of these renowned places, one would need to spend days slow-traveling probably on a bicycle.
+To really get drenched in the culture, food and history of these renowned places, one would need to spend days slow-traveling, probably on a bicycle.
 Maybe I will do this someday.
 But for now, it was time to double up to Cochin, where my family would be waiting.

 Hope you enjoyed this post on North Kerala: Places to visit.
 Please leave your comments below.